Two intelligence pictures

 Across the turns

 Baseline.
 The president's credibility is contested but functional.
-Allies are suspicious of the executive but have no real proof.
-The gap between suspicion and proof is what everything turns on.
+Allies are suspicious but have no proof.
+The gap between suspicion and actionable proof is what everything turns on.

 Allied intelligence sharing drops to about 75% of where it was at turn zero.
-Formal demarches begin.
+Formal diplomatic protests begin.

 Allied trust collapses further.
-The substantive kompromat leak that lands in opposition lawyers' hands gets there through an allied intelligence service.
-This is the first time you can point to a specific allied-routed information channel operating around the executive.
+The substantive kompromat leak that lands in opposition lawyers' hands gets there through an allied service.
+First documented case of allied-routed information flow around the executive.

 Executive intelligence quality drops to about 14% of baseline.
 Allied sharing to the executive at 40%.
 The opposition coalition's intelligence picture is now better than the executive's.

-The federation explicitly names the situation: two pictures, not one.
-Executive intelligence quality is around 10%.
-Allied formal-channel sharing to the executive is around 22%.
-Allied parallel-channel sharing to opposition Congress and Compact governors is around 65% — actually working.
+The federation explicitly names it: two pictures, not one.
+Executive intelligence quality around 10%.
+Allied formal-channel sharing to the executive around 22%.
+Allied parallel-channel sharing to opposition Congress and Compact governors around 65% — substantively functional.

 The gap widens.
 Formal channels to the executive at 18%.
 Parallel channels to Congress and the Compact at 68%.
 The opposition's picture is now roughly six times the quality of the executive's.